freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-47.english.md

 ## Description
 <section id='description'>

-The first line is created, now you need to display it.
-On a new line, `append` a `path` to your `lineGraph` variable, similar to how you appended the `g` before.
+The first line is created and ready to be displayed, which will take a couple steps.
+On a new line, `append` a `path` element to your `lineGraph` variable.
+This is similar to how you appended the `g` before.
 </section>

 ## Instructions